panzerdp/dmitripavlutin.com/content/posts/065-best-practices-arrow/index.md

 The arrow functions are 3 levels nesting.
 It takes effort and time to understand what the code does.

-When the arrow functions are nested, to increase readability, the first approach is to introduce variables that hold each arrow function.
+To increase readability of nested functions, the first approach is to introduce variables that each holds an arrow function.
 The variable should describe concisely what the function does (see [arrow function name inference](#1-arrow-function-name-inference) best practice).

 ```javascript
 const readItemsJson = json => {